qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    single click.

-.. note:: Use the |selectPolygon| :sup:`Select Features by Polygon` tool to use an existing polygon to select overlapping features.
+.. note:: Use the |selectPolygon| :sup:`Select Features by Polygon` tool to use an existing polygon feature (from any layer) to select overlapping features in the active layer.
    Right-click in the polygon and choose it from the context menu that shows a list of all the polygons that contain the clicked point.
    All the overlapping features from the active layer are selected.